Package Handling

 Also during the engineering review, the DCS team assesses any lead time issues identified by vendors and suppliers.
 Based on input from the engineering team, we often collaborate with OEMs to see if there’s a way to adjust the delivery schedule to stagger equipment and component arrivals.
 Sometimes a customer has a very tight schedule and only one vendor can accommodate that timeframe — but at a higher price.
 When that happens, in the proposal we offer that customer a choice between meeting their schedule at a higher cost or adjusting the timeline for lower pricing.

 Further, DCS has an amazing group of subject matter experts in the supply chain and material handling automation field.
 The estimating team feels fortunate to have a plethora of resources that we can turn to as we’re gathering pricing.
 These industry experts are available to review the bids and advise as to whether the numbers seem accurate and reasonable, or if we need to revisit a vendor quote.
-This further ensures the accuracy of our estimates.
+This further ensures the accuracy of our material handling system project estimates.

 A Focus on Expediency Without Sacrificing Accuracy